 Why Garden?

 In a society increasingly bent on “convenience” and consumerism, gardeners use their own hands to craft their food from scratch.
 Their slow food starts at the seed.
-In a culture that increasingly focuses on self, gardeners align themselves with the larger forces of nature.

-In a culture that increasingly inculcates that the path to happiness is through increased focus oneself, gardeners find peace nurturing other pieces of existence and contentment in watching them grow.
-Surrounded by proclamations of self-attention, flagrant shouts of “look at me” to fill a need for belonging, they instead put themselves in hands of that which is larger than themselves—the weather, the sun, the earth, the cycles of life and death—and feel small and humble by comparison yet find a sense of belonging words cannot express.
+Surrounded by proclamations of those focused on themselves, flagrant shouts of “look at me” to fill a need for belonging, gardeners know there’s greater wisdom in putting themselves in the hands of that which is larger than themselves—the weather, the sun, the earth, the cycles of life and death—and feel small and humble by comparison yet find a sense of belonging words cannot express.

 But why?
 Why are we gardeners somehow drawn to making “our daily bread” ourselves from the soil and plants that we’ve nurtured?
 Something beyond budget compels us.
 Something in our hearts knows we need it just as sick cows know to peruse new pastures for healing herbs.
 And why does it feel so calming, so healing, so normal?
 Why does this noble endeavor tug at the heart of so many of us and why does it bring us finally home?